RowanAllan11/AMRsplitter/README.md

 # About:
 I built this snakemake pipeline to benchmark the plasmid contig predictor tool GplasCC and assess its AMR gene localisation capabilities on short read data.

-The steps are:
+The steps include:
-- Quality checks the reads using "fastQC".
+- Quality checking the reads using "fastQC".
-- Trims reads for adapters and low quality base pairs using "trimmomatic".
+- Trimming reads for adapters and low quality base pairs using "trimmomatic".
-- Assembles the reads using "unicycler".
+- Assembling the reads using "unicycler".
-- Bins plasmid-predicted contigs using "gplasCC" which are removed from the unicycler assembly "fasta" file to create a chromosome only "fasta" file.
+- Binning plasmid-predicted contigs using "gplasCC" which are removed from the unicycler assembly "fasta" file to create a chromosome only "fasta" file.
-- AMR genes are called on both the chromosome and plasmid "fasta" files using "AMRFinderPlus".
+- Calling AMR genes on both the chromosome and plasmid "fasta" files using "AMRFinderPlus".
-- AMR gene totals and lists are collected in an overall summary "csv" file for each read.
+- Collecting AMR gene totals and lists in an overall summary "csv" file for each read.

 # Example Folder
 https://github.com/RowanAllan11/Plasmid_Segregator/blob/main/example_folder.txt